iluvjava/Maths/Notebook 2.0/CSE 546/Training Neural Net with Pytorch.md

 $$

 Where, the $X$ is the Row Data Matrix, and the $W$ is the weight matrix, and the $b$ is a bias vector, it's height is the number of features for the data matrix.
-The $b$ vectir is being broadcasted.
+The $b$ vector is being broadcast.